 When considering subsequent expunction requests.
 The AOC may disclose an expunction to a judge for the purpose of ascertaining whether a person charged with an offense previously received an expunction, which is a bar to a further expunction under some statutes.
 See G.S.
 15A-151.

-The additional purposes for which a prosecutor may use expunged matters are incorporated into G.S.
+The provisions of G.S.
+15A-151.5 raise some timing concerns.
+As part of legislation enacted in 2017 expanding expunction opportunities, prosecutors gained the right, effective for expunctions granted on or after July 1, 2018, to obtain a record of the defendant’s prior expunctions to determine a person’s prior record level for felony sentencing only.
+S.L.
+2017-195 (S 445).
+Under legislation enacted in 2020, S.L.
+2020-35 (S 562), prosecutors gained the right to used expunged convictions for the additional purposes in the bulleted listed above.
+These additional purposes are incorporated into G.S.
 15A-151.5(b), which states that it applies to expunctions granted on or after July 1, 2018.
 The pertinent section of the 2020 legislation, section 2, states that the changes are effective December 1, 2020, but it does not limit the changes to petitions for expunctions after that date.
-The legislation thus appears to make the additional purposes retroactive.
-Whether this result violates ex post facto principles, by retroactively eliminating relief granted by a previous expunction, is an issue for the North Carolina courts.
+The statute and legislation thus appear to make the additional purposes retroactive.
+Under ex post facto principles, prosecutors may be limited to using expunged convictions for felony sentencing for petitions filed on or after July 1, 2018, and for the additional statutory purposes for petitions for expunctions filed on or after December 1, 2020.
 See generally State v.
 Ramseur, 374 N.C.
 658, 677 (2020) (holding that retroactive application of repeal of Racial Justice Act to pending motion for relief violated ex post facto principles; stating that General Assembly may pass “ameliorative laws granting potential relief from crimes and punishment to defendants for crimes already committed, and, having done so, it cannot then withdraw that relief consistent with the Ex Post Facto Clause”).
-If it is a violation, prosecutors may be limited to using expunctions for the additional statutory purposes for petitions for expunctions filed on or after December 1, 2020.

 Expunged records may be subject to suppression in subsequent criminal proceedings when not used for a statutorily authorized purpose.
 See generally State v.
 Womble, 277 N.C.
 App.
 164 (2021) (denying suppression of DNA records in subsequent criminal proceeding; defendant was not entitled to expunction of records); State v.
 Swann, 197 N.C.
 App.
 221 (2009) (denying suppression of DNA records in subsequent criminal proceeding; defendant had not obtained order expunging records before their use); see also G.S.
 15A-974 (providing for suppression of evidence for statutory violation unless person committing violation acted under objectively reasonable, good faith belief that the actions were lawful).